 What does a Machine Learning Engineer do?

-In practical terms, the role of a machine learning engineer is close to that of a data scientist.
+In practical terms, a machine learning engineer’s role is close to that of a data scientist.
 Both roles work with vast quantities of information, require exceptional data management skills, and the ability to perform complex modeling on dynamic data sets.

 Machine learning engineers typically includes the following:

 - Advanced degree in computer science, math, statistics, or a related discipline

 - Extensive data modeling and data architecture skills

 - Programming experience in Python, R, or Java